-One day at about three o'clock in the afternoon Cornelius saw a vision.
+3 One day at about three o'clock in the afternoon Cornelius saw a vision.
 He clearly saw an angel whom God had sent.
 He saw the angel coming into his room and saying to him, "Cornelius!"
-Cornelius stared at the angel and became terrified.
+4 Cornelius stared at the angel and became terrified.
 Then he asked fearfully, "Sir, what do you want?"
 The angel who was sent from God answered him, "You have pleased God because you have been praying regularly to him and you often give money to help

-But Pe- tell them to bring back a man named Sihe got down on his knees and prayed. staying with a man, also named Simon, ocean."
+40 But Pe- tell them to bring back a man named Siocean."
 7 When the angel who spoke to his household servants and a soldier who served him, one who also worshiped God.
-He explained to them everything that the angel had said.
-Then he told them to go to he showed them that she was alive again. city of Joppa to ask Peter to come to Caesarea.
+8 He explained to them everything that the angel had said.
+Then he told them to go to sarea.

 About noon the next day those three men were traveling along the road and were coming near Joppa.
 As they were approaching Joppa, Peter went up on the flat housetop to pray.
-He became hungry and wanted something to eat.
+10 He became hungry and wanted something to eat.
 While some people were preparing the food, Peter saw a vision.
-He saw the sky open and something like a large sheet being lowered to the ground, with its four corners raised up.
+11 He saw the sky open and something like a large sheet being lowered to the ground, with its four corners raised up.
 12 Inside the sheet were all kinds of creatures.
 These included animals and birds that the Mosaic laws forbade Jews to eat.
-Some had four feet, others crawled on the ground, and others Then he heard God were wild birds. say to him, "Peter, stand up, kill some of these and eat them!"
-But Peter replied, "Lord, surely you do not really want me to do that since I have never eaten anything that our Jewish law says is unacceptable to you or something that we must not eat!"
-Then Peter heard God talk to him a second time.
+Some had four feet, others crawled on the ground, and others 13 Then he heard God were wild birds. say to him, "Peter, stand up, kill some of these and eat them!"
+14 But Peter replied, "Lord, surely you do not really want me to do that since I have never eaten anything that our Jewish law says is unacceptable to you or something that we must not eat!"
+15 Then Peter heard God talk to him a second time.
 He said, "I am God, so if I have made something acceptable to eat, do not say that it is not acceptable to eat!"
-This happened three times.
+16 This happened three times.
 Immediately after that, the sheet with the animals and birds was then pulled back into the sky.

-While Peter was trying to understand
+17 While Peter was trying to understand

-been sent by Cornelius arrived. ing outside the gate.
-They called and asked if a man named Simon, whose other name was Peter, was staying there.
+been sent by Cornelius arrived. asked people how to get to Simon's house. with those who are descendants of non-So they found his house and were stand- Jewish parents or if we even visit in their ing outside the gate.
+18 They called and asked if a man named Simon, whose other name was Peter, was staying there.
 While Peter was still trying to understand what the vision meant, God's Spirit said to him, "Listen!
 Three men are here who want to see you.
-So get up and go downstairs and go with them!
+20 So get up and go downstairs and go with them!
 Do not think that you should not go with them, because I have sent them here!"
 21 So Peter went down to the men and said to them, "Greetings!
 I am the man you are looking for.
 Why have you come?"
-They replied, "Cornelius, who is a Roman army officer, sent us here.
+22 They replied, "Cornelius, who is a Roman army officer, sent us here.
 He is a good man who worships God, and all of the Jewish people who know about him say that he is a very good man.
 An angel said to him, 'Tell some men to go to Joppa to see Simon Peter and bring him here, so that you can hear what he has to say.'"
-So Peter invited them into the house and told them that they should stay there that night.
+23 So Peter invited them into the house and told them that they should stay there that night.